 - 24.1 As Accountable Officer, I have responsibility for reviewing the effectiveness of the system of internal control.
-My review of the system of internal control is informed by the work of the Internal Auditors, and the Executive Directors within the organisation who have responsibility for the development and maintenance of the internal control framework, and comments made by external auditors in their audit letter and other reports. - 24.2 My review has also been informed by: - Feedback from Welsh Government, Audit Wales and the specific statements issued by the Minister for Health and Social Services; - External inspections by Healthcare Inspectorate Wales; - Delivery of audit plans and reports by Audit Wales and Internal Audit; - Feedback from the Community Health Council and its successor organisation, Llais; - Feedback from NHS Wales - Feedback from staff, patients, service users and members of the public; - Assurance provided by the Audit Committee and other Committees of the Board. - 24.3 I cannot be fully satisfied with the effectiveness of the system of internal control, based on the significant issues referenced in this statement and reflecting the fact that the Health Board is under Special Measures as of 27 February 2023 at least in part due to the need to significantly improve Governance. - 24.4 The Board and its Committees demonstrate a level of rigour and challenge underpinned by key elements that support effectiveness, such as Independent Member Committee Chairs' Assurance reporting to the full Board and the outputs of the Audit Committee.
+My review of the system of internal control is informed by the work of the Internal Auditors, and the Executive Directors within the organisation who have responsibility for the development and maintenance of the internal control framework, and comments made by external auditors in their audit letter and other reports. - 24.2 My review has also been informed by: - Feedback from Welsh Government, Audit Wales and the specific statements issued by the Minister for Health and Social Services: - External inspections by Healthcare Inspectorate Wales; - Delivery of audit plans and reports by Audit Wales and Internal Audit; - Feedback from the Community Health Council and its successor organisation, Llais; - Feedback from NHS Wales - Feedback from staff, patients, service users and members of the public; - Assurance provided by the Audit Committee and other Committees of the Board. - 24.3 I cannot be fully satisfied with the effectiveness of the system of internal control, based on the significant issues referenced in this statement and reflecting the fact that the Health Board is under Special Measures as of 27 February 2023 at least in part due to the need to significantly improve Governance.

-- 24.5 However, as noted by Audit Wales and in other sources of evidence, and reflected in the escalation into Special Measures, there is scope for significant improvement to the system of internal control and governance arrangements.
-As such, colleagues are working to continuously improve the effectiveness of the Health Board's systems of governance in a number of ways through, for example: - A review of governance structures focusing on Committee reporting and Groups reporting through accountable Executives; - A facilitated and structured Board Development Programme aligned to collective and individual needs; - Implementation of external review recommendations; - Integrated performance reporting and a revised accountability framework; - Continued efforts to meet the expectations of the Special Measures Escalation; - Recommendations from internal audit reports; - Ongoing work to improve the management of concerns and complaints; - A review of the Business Continuity Arrangements and strengthening our resilience to cyber-attack; - Stakeholder engagement in the clinical strategy and plan development; - Strengthening of the planning arrangements including an independent review of the function.
+- 24.4 The Board and its Committees demonstrate a level of rigour and challenge underpinned by key elements that support effectiveness, such as Independent Member Committee Chairs' Assurance reporting to the full Board and the outputs of the Audit Committee. - 24.5 However, as noted by Audit Wales and in other sources of evidence, and reflected in the escalation into Special Measures, there is scope for significant improvement to the system of internal control and governance arrangements.
+As such, colleagues are working to continuously improve the effectiveness of the Health Board's systems of governance in a number of ways through, for example: - A review of governance structures focusing on Committee reporting and Groups reporting through accountable Executives; - A facilitated and structured Board Development Programme aligned to collective and individual needs; - Implementation of external review recommendations; - Ongoing review of Health Board wide policies and the agreement to purchase the associated Policy Datix Module to improve the robustness of the overall management of the system; - Integrated performance reporting and a revised accountability framework; - Continued efforts to meet the expectations of the Special Measures Escalation; - Recommendations from internal audit reports; - Ongoing work to improve the management of concerns and complaints; - A review of the Business Continuity Arrangements and strengthening our resilience to cyber-attack; - Stakeholder engagement in the clinical strategy and plan development; - Strengthening of the planning arrangements including an independent review of the function.